macs30123-s23/final-project-final_project_books/README.md

 # 2. Multiclass Prediction
 This part of the project is focused on predicting the category of a book based on its description using machine learning techniques.
 It utilizes the dataset mentioned, and employs a Natural Language Processing (NLP) pipeline in conjunction with logistic regression for the text classification task.

+The dataset is first processed to create a balanced distribution for each category.
+Categories with less than 100 books are discarded.
+The remaining categories are then down-sampled or upsampled to create a dataset with 300 books for each category.
+Categories include: Medical, Religion, Psychology, Political Science, Social Science, Science, Literary Criticism, Education, Fiction, History, Law, Language Arts & Disciplines, Philosophy, Biography & Autobiography, Business & Economics

 The NLP pipeline consists of several steps:

 1. Document assembly: converting raw input into usable text data